-The year under review saw largely positive market results, despite continued political uncertainty.
-The Portfolio Manager's Report that follows discusses these in more detail.

-Continued uncertainty around Brexit and the possibility of further interest rate increases are likely to have an impact on markets for some time to come.
+The year under review saw continued market and political uncertainty.
+The Portfolio Managers' Report that follows discusses these in more detail.
+However, one thing is certain - continued uncertainty around Brexit is likely to have an impact on the markets in which your Company invests for some time to come.

-Your portfolio managers have a disciplined approach to stock selection which has served shareholders well for many years.
-They continue with their investment strategy to invest in good quality and well-managed companies.
-They are mindful of the many potential pitfalls ahead of them in markets that are anything but straightforward and are well aware of the many political distractions on the horizon; your Board continues to be fully supportive of their considered and astute approach to portfolio construction.
+However, your portfolio managers have a disciplined approach to stock selection which has served shareholders well for many years.
+While they continue with their investment strategy of investing in good quality and well-managed companies, they are also mindful of the many potential pitfalls in markets that are anything but straightforward - and are well aware of the many political distractions on the horizon.
+Notwithstanding these cautionary factors, your Board continues to be fully supportive of, and reassured by, their considered and astute approach to portfolio construction.

-lan Barby
+Ian Barby